gnieh/sohva/README.md

 Pretty easy, huh?

 Working with documents is a piece of cake as well.
 Before continuing, one has to know a bit about couchdb and documents, but I am pretty sure you do, otherwise you wouldn't be here...
-In that case, you should first have a look at the couchdb documentation first and then come back here!
+However if anybody has no idea about couchdb, you should probably first have a look at the couchdb documentation first and then come back here!

 So a couchdb document is a json object that *must* have at least one field named `_id` and containing the document id.
-In addition the class representing the object must have an optional fiels named `_rev` that will hold the document revision.
+In addition the class representing the object must have an optional field named `_rev` that will hold the document revision.

 Let's say one want to save a test document into the above created database, the class representing this document may look like this: